Asymptotic expansions for the alternating Hurwitz zeta function and its derivatives: Introducrion

+is the Pochhammer symbol (the rising factorial function) (see \cite[p.
+25]{Magnus} or \cite[Eq.
+25.11.43]{Olver}).
+Recently, Nemes \cite{Ne} derived new representations and bounds for the remainder of the asymptotic expansion (\ref{Hurwitz}).
+This work has been applied by Ekera in the theory of quantum computing, that is, by applying one of bounds of Nemes, Ekera proved a lower bound on the probability of Shor's order-finding algorithm successfully recovering the order $r$ in a single run (see \cite[Appendix D.2, Claim 6]{Ekera}).

-The derivatives of Hurwitz zeta function $\zeta(z,q)$ at non-positive integers have many applications in number theory and mathematical physics (see \cite{EE1} and \cite{Gross}).
-In 1986, by using Watson's Lemma and Laplace's method, Elizalde \cite{EE} gave an asymptotic expansion for the first derivatives
+It may also be interesting to consider the derivatives of Hurwitz zeta function $\zeta(s,q)$ at non-positive integer values of $s,$ which have many applications in number theory and mathematical physics (see \cite{Coffey,EE0,EE1,Ru,Te}).
+In 1986, by using Watson's Lemma and Laplace's method, Elizalde \cite{EE} gave an asymptotic expansion of the first derivatives

-It is also interesting to refer \cite{WZ} and \cite{EE0,Ru,seri} for some researches on $\zeta'(z,q)$ at $z=0$ and at $-z\in\mathbb{N}$, respectively.
-In 1984, to study an analogue of the formula of Chowla and Selberg for real quadratic fields, Deninger \cite{De} investigated the second derivative $\zeta''(0,q)$.
-In \cite{EE0} (also see \cite[Chapter 2]{EE1}), Elizalde further obtained some recursive formulas for the higher order derivatives, and presented explicit formulas for the case of small $m$ and small $-z\in\mathbb N$.
+for $n\in\mathbb N_0.$ His starting point is Hermite's integral representation for $\zeta(s,q).$ The result has been re-obtined by Rudaz \cite{Ru} using a direct method connected with the calculus of finite differences.
+Earlier in 1984, to study an analogue of the formula of Chowla and Selberg for real quadratic fields, Deninger \cite{De} has investigated the second derivative $\zeta''(0,q)$.
+In \cite{EE0} (also see \cite[Chapter 2]{EE1}), Elizalde further obtained some recursive formulas for the higher order derivatives, and presented explicit formulas for the case of small $m$ and small $s=-n~(n\in\mathbb N)$ with respect to $\zeta^{(m)}(s+1,q),$ which completely solve the problem of the calculation of any derivatives of $\zeta(s,q).$ It is also interesting to refer \cite{EE,EE0,EE1,ER,Ru,seri} for many results on the derivatives $\zeta^{(m)}(s,q)$ at $s=0$ and at $s=-n~(n\in\mathbb{N})$, respectively.